Juan Pablo Montoya: CART and first Indianapolis 500 win

 Montoya switched to an Lola B2K/00-Toyota car for the 2000 season, which was marred by unreliability.
 Montoya struggled in the first four races, but improved to claim four consecutive pole positions and Toyota's first CART victory in the rain-delayed Miller Lite 225 at the Milwaukee Mile after leading a race-high 179 laps from pole position.
-He won the Michigan 500 at Michigan International Speedway with a last-lap overtake on Michael Andretti and held him off by 0.040 seconds.
+He won the Michigan 500 at Michigan International Speedway with a last-lap overtake of Michael Andretti and held him off by 0.040 seconds.
 Montoya's performance was hampered by mechanical issues in the following five races, despite taking pole position in Chicago.
 He took his third (and final) victory of the season from pole position in the Motorola 300 at Gateway International Raceway.
 Montoya finished second in Houston and qualified first at Surfers Paradise in the final three events for ninth overall with 126 points.

-He drove CGR's No. 9 G-Force GF05-Oldsmobile Aurora in the Indianapolis 500 (part of the Indy Racing League) in May.
+Montoya drove CGR's No. 9 G-Force GF05-Oldsmobile Aurora in the Indianapolis 500 (part of the Indy Racing League) in May.
 Starting second, Montoya led 167 of the race's 200 laps to become the first rookie winner since Graham Hill in 1966.